Raspikabek/sfdocs-site/docs/get-started.md

 ## How does it work?

-Simply install the plugin and run the command `sfdx sfdocs:generate` in your sfdx project
+Simply install the plugin and run the command `sf docs generate` in your sfdx project

 :::note
-Run `sfdx sfdocs:generate --help` for additional options and configurations
+Run `sf docs generate --help` for additional options and configurations
 :::

 ## When should you run it?